Color theory: Warm vs. cool colors

-This system is still popular among contemporary painters, as it is basically a simplified version of Newton's geometrical rule that colors closer together on the hue circle will produce more vibrant mixtures.
-However, with the range of contemporary paints available, many artists simply add more paints to their palette as desired for a variety of practical reasons.
-For example, they may add a scarlet, purple and/or green paint to expand the mixable gamut; and they include one or more dark colors (especially "earth" colors such as yellow ochre or burnt sienna) simply because they are convenient to have premixed.
-Printers commonly augment a CMYK palette with spot (trademark specific) ink colors.

-Color harmony
+Color harmony and color schemes

 It has been suggested that "Colors seen together to produce a pleasing affective response are said to be in harmony".
 However, color harmony is a complex notion because human responses to color are both affective and cognitive, involving emotional response and judgment.
 Hence, our responses to color and the notion of color harmony is open to the influence of a range of different factors.
 These factors include individual differences (such as age, gender, personal preference, affective state, etc.) as well as cultural, sub-cultural, and socially-based differences which gives rise to conditioning and learned responses about color.
 In addition, context always has an influence on responses about color and the notion of color harmony, and this concept is also influenced by temporal factors (such as changing trends) and perceptual factors (such as simultaneous contrast) which may impinge on human response to color.
 The following conceptual model illustrates this 21st-century approach to color harmony:

 wherein color harmony is a function (f) of the interaction between color/s (Col 1, 2, 3, …, n) and the factors that influence positive aesthetic response to color: individual differences (ID) such as age, gender, personality and affective state; cultural experiences (CE), the prevailing context (CX) which includes setting and ambient lighting; intervening perceptual effects (P) and the effects of time (T) in terms of prevailing social trends.

-In addition, given that humans can perceive over 2.8 million different colors, it has been suggested that the number of possible color combinations is virtually infinite thereby implying that predictive color harmony formulae are fundamentally unsound.
+In addition, given that humans can perceive around 2.3 million different colors, it has been suggested that the number of possible color combinations is virtually infinite thereby implying that predictive color harmony formulae are fundamentally unsound.
 Despite this, many color theorists have devised formulae, principles or guidelines for color combination with the aim being to predict or specify positive aesthetic response or "color harmony".